 |Address||50 Beale Street|

 San Francisco CA 94143

 The primary aim of my research is to better characterize the impact of alcohol use on HIV treatment and prevention in both domestic and international populations.
-To accomplish this aim, I am currently conducting an NIAAA-funded (K01) longitudinal study examining the event-level relationship between alcohol use and sexual risk behavior among HIV+ MSM using interactive voice response (IVR) technology.
+To accomplish this aim, I am currently conducting an NIH/NIAAA-funded (K01) longitudinal study examining the event-level relationship between alcohol use and sexual risk behavior among HIV-positive men who have sex with men (MSM) using interactive voice response (IVR) technology.
 I am also involved with several projects in East Africa examining alcohol use among HIV-positive adults and assessing the impact of screening and brief interventions (SBI) to reduce this alcohol use.
 By advancing this research program, I hope to enhance HIV treatment-related outcomes and decrease the risk of onward transmission among people living with HIV who consume alcohol, thereby increasing the efficacy of HIV “treatment as prevention.”

 2002: B.S., Psychology, Arizona State University

 2010: Intern, Behavioral Medicine, VA Palo Alto Health Care System

 2013: TAPS (T32) Postdoctoral Fellow, Center for AIDS Prevention Studies, UCSF

 People in Profiles who have published with this person.

 People who share related concepts with this person.